VirtuBox/ubuntu-nginx-web-server/README.md

-# Bash Script to setup an optimized web server with EasyEngine v3
+# Bash Script to setup an EasyEngine v3 optimized

 * * *